josbeir/cakephp-docs-md/docs/5/en/quickstart.md

       README.md

 Now might be a good time to learn a bit about how CakePHP's directory structure
-works: check out the [/intro/cakephp-folder-structure](intro/cakephp-folder-structure.md) section.
+works: check out the [CakePHP Folder Structure](intro/cakephp-folder-structure.md) section.

 If you get lost during this tutorial, you can see the finished result [on GitHub](https://github.com/cakephp/cms-tutorial).